 We have updated the air emissions risk assessment process breaking it down into stages.
 Stage 1 provides a minimum screening distance to a protected habitat, if you are operating MCP outside of these distances then you can apply for a simple bespoke permit.
-Please note these screening distances were amended in March 2023 and are now linked to the thermal input and fuel types used.

 If you are within the stage 1 screening distances, then you should move to a stage 2 assessment.
 Stage 2 assessment will involve using a screening tool called 'SCAIL combustion'.
-It is still under development and unfortunately for reasons out of our control is now delayed until the 30th June 2023.
+It is still under development but is expected to be available by the 31st May 2023.
+If you wish to apply for a permit before SCAIL is available, you can apply for a complex bespoke.